Last Updated on

 Over time, this disease focus pushed psychology towards the dark recesses of the human mind and away from the deeper well-springs of human energy and potential.
 As highlighted by Martin Seligman, in his 2008 TED talk on Positive Psychology, the negative focus of psychology resulted in three major drawbacks for the field:

-- Firstly, psychologists became victimologists and pathologizers (they forgot that people make choices, and have responsibility).
+- Psychologists became victimologists and pathologizers (they forgot that people make choices and have responsibility);

-- Secondly, they forgot about improving normal lives and high talent (the mission to make relatively untroubled people happier, more fulfilled, more productive), and,
+- They forgot about improving normal lives and high talent (the mission to make relatively untroubled people happier, more fulfilled, more productive), and;

-- Thirdly, in their rush to repair damage, it never occurred to them to develop interventions to make people happier.
+- In their rush to repair the damage, it never occurred to them to develop interventions to make people happier.

 The 2nd Wave: Behaviorism

-Criticisms of his theory notwithstanding, Skinner stands tall — a brilliant Harvard psychologist and prolific writer, with 21 books and 180 articles to his credit, and whom in a 2002 survey, was voted the most influential psychologist of the twentieth century (Haggbloom, Steven J. et. al, 2002).
+Criticisms of his theory notwithstanding, Skinner stands tall as a brilliant psychologist and prolific writer.
+With 21 books and 180 articles to his credit, he was voted the most influential psychologist of the twentieth century in a 2002 survey (Haggbloom, Steven J. et. al, 2002).